 All statements that you have shared with managers and consultants.
-Each account shares concerns about an area and a person who is doing wrong.
-All are a problem that is in need of a solution, and through their phrasing point to where the solution should be.
+Each account shares concerns about an area and a person doing wrong.
+All are a problem that needs a solution, and through their phrasing point to where the solution should be.

-Slow down your mistake is to take these comments as the answer, and avoid working with the person to systemically understand what is going on and how the solution may look when things are different.
-By rushing into solutions, without setting a framework that can be used to find what is working to increase, and what is not working to decrease you may commit time, money, others people’s time, and resources while leaving the problem unsolved and possibly worse.
+Slow down your mistake is taking these comments as the answer, and avoid working with the person to systemically understand what is going on and how the solution may look when things are different.
+By rushing into solutions without setting a framework that can be used to find what is working to increase and what is not working to decrease, you may commit time, money, other people’s time, and resources while leaving the problem unsolved and possibly worse.

 People don’t perform as expected for several reasons.